Skip to main content

 Governance, by default

 Every decision has a named owner, an approval threshold and a rollback path.
-Audit and accessibility are designed in early — not retrofitted under deadline.
+Audit and accessibility are designed in early, not retrofitted under a deadline.

 05